Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 is true for any $j$-active trajectory.
 The additional restriction on a $(j,k)$-flex is that the derivatives of $\m(\p(t))$ also vanish for $i\in [j,k]$. \end{remark}

 Because of this remark, only $(j,k)$ flexes with $k \geq j$ are interesting, though the case $k<j$ sometimes occurs as a technical step in proofs (e.g. the proof of Lemma \ref{lem42}).

 \begin{remark} In this definition, we could instead use the vector of (unsquared) edge lengths $\l$, instead of $\m$, provided none of the lengths is 0.
-This follows from Lemma~\ref{lem:vanish1}, with $g=m_{ij}(\p(t))$ for each $ij\in G$, and $f(g) = \sqrt{g}$. \end{remark}
+This follows from Lemma~\ref{lem:vanish1}, with $g=m_{ij}(\p(t))$ for each $ij\in G$, and $f(g) = \sqrt{g}$.
+We choose to work with $\m$ in the definition because it leads to slightly simpler equations to solve for the flexes. \end{remark}